Bankruptcy Adversary Proceedings

 Also, Parties must file an adversary proceeding to revoke confirmation orders.

 Parties must file an adversary proceeding to determine the dischargeability of a particular debt.
 For example, if a debtor has a default judgment against him on the basis of an allegation of fraud, the judgment creditor may file an adversary proceeding to request that the bankruptcy court not discharge the default judgment debt.

 An injunctive relief is a court order to do or refrain from doing something.
 To do this, parties must open an adversary proceeding to obtain an injunction or other equitable relief in connection with a bankruptcy filing.

 Additionally, an adversary proceeding is necessary to subordinate any allowed claim or interest on property, except when subordination is provided for in a Chapter 13 plan.

 Obtaining Declaratory Relief

 A declaratory relief is a judge’s determination of a party’s rights under a contract or statute.
-Requesting declaratory relief relating to any of the above actions must be done through an adversary proceeding.
+Here, parties must open an adversary proceeding to request declaratory relief relating to any of the above actions.

 Litigating a Removed Action